chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Configration.md

         sudo python ./awslogs-agent-setup.py --region <aws-region>

+***Note:** To send the logs data from instances to CloudWatch.
+There are two methods, one is creating seperate IAM role specific to cloudwatch and than attach the instances to same IAM roles and policies.
+And another is adding the IAM user keys at the time of aswlogs agent installation at the /etc/awslogs/awslogs.conf file.
+For this documetation we are choosing the second method.
+You can refer to IAM roles creation method at [reference link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent.html)*

 4. setup the /etc/awslogs/awslogs.conf file to configure the logs to track.
 For more information about editing this file, see [CloudWatch Logs agent reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html).
 To set this file, just follow the auto prompts comes at time of awslogs installation. see below screenshot for reference.
 ![awslogs_configration](images/awslogs_configure.png)